jaketay/docs/app/installation/Installing_Jirafe_for_Magento.md

 If you have multiple websites within your Magento installation, Jirafe’s settings enable you to track the statistics of each website individually.
 Each website in your Magento admin can be enabled or disabled from sending data to Jirafe.
 This allows you to track one or many of your sites.

 The first thing you need is unique site credentials for the new site that you want to track.
-In order to get a new site id and credential, take a look at [Additional Sites](Additional_Sites.html "Addtional Sites") Once you have your new site information, do the following:
+In order to get a new site id and credential, take a look at [Adding Sites](Additional_Sites.html "Addtional Sites").
+Once you have your new site information, do the following:

 1. Log in to your Magento Admin.
 2. Go to System > Configuration, and click on Jirafe Analytics in the left-hand navigation.